usysrc/usysrc.dev/content/pages/code.md

 # programming languages

-I really love using the following programming languages:
+I currently enjoy using the following programming languages:

+- Go
 - Lua
-- Go
 - C

+I additionally have worked with the following programming languages in some way or another:

 - Javascript

-I additionally have worked with the following programming languages in some way or another:

 - C#
 - C++
 - Python